-- 1. The FAA will submit a correction for a student using FAA Access, providing the discrepancy is clearly identified and the correct information is available on the signed verification documents. - 2.
-The student will be notified of the discrepancy and will be ask to submit additional supporting documentation and to either make the correction using FAFSA on the Web, or designate the FAA to make the corrections upon the receipt of the requested documentation.
+- 1. The FAA will submit a correction for a student, providing the discrepancy is clearly identified and the correct information is available on the signed verification documents. - The student will be notified of the discrepancy and will be asked to submit additional supporting documentation and to either make the correction or designate the FAA to make the corrections upon the receipt of the requested documentation.